 It’s a common scenario: Your real estate deal just collapsed.
 Now thousands of dollars sit frozen in escrow, and nobody agrees on who gets it back.
 The seller claims you breached the contract.
 You believe the seller's failures killed the transaction.
 Meanwhile, the escrow agent refuses to release a penny without written authorization from both sides or a court order.
 Florida earnest money deposit disputes trap buyers and sellers in expensive stando[ ... ]

 Navigating probate when real estate is the main asset involves a court-supervised process to transfer the property’s title to the rightful heirs or beneficiaries, and it often presents unique challenges.
 When a property is part of an estate, specific legal steps are required to manage and eventually distribute it, a process that can become complicated.
-A real estate attorney can offer crucial guidance on handling these matters, from address[ ... ]
+A real estate attorney can offer crucial guidance on handling these matters, fr[ ... ]

 Losing a loved one often raises questions about what happens to their property, especially if a home is left behind.
 Families sometimes find themselves in a situation where no will or estate plan exists, which often creates uncertainty about ownership, financial responsibilities, and how the property should be used.
 What happens when a loved one leaves a home behind without an estate plan?
 The answer involves Florida’s intestacy laws, probate court, and the[ ... ]